-This scenario/situation of HDB flats prices being manually spiralled upwards will only hurt first-time buyers and those with valid or urgent rationales for seeking a roof of resale flat.
-And in long run, it will affect the entire housing market.
+This scenario/situation of HDB flat prices being manually spiraled upwards will only hurt first-time buyers and those with valid or urgent rationales for seeking a roof of resale flat.
+And in the long run, it will affect the entire housing market.
 We also can’t expect the PAP Government to continually render financial subsidies for first-timer HDB buyers who wish to buy a resale flat.

 If a second-timer HDB buyer sells off his/her present flat has to pay a levy for his/her first flat’s selling price.
 So, you should know who or which party will be the final win-win beneficiary.

 Pay more due to a longer period of housing loan (principal of loan plus interests x no of the year)